 We also aid families with travel and lodging costs related to treatment – because whether your treatment takes you two or 2,000 miles away NNCCF is always here to here to help.

 When a child is diagnosed with cancer the whole family is diagnosed.

-NNCCF organizes family outings throughout the year to help provide an opportunity for families to meet others and to allow patients, their siblings and parents to enjoy an activity together without sweating the cost or details.
-Sometimes families forget – or are unable – to do the simple things like go to a baseball game, go fishing, or go miniature golfing.
-NNCCF has faithful community partners that provide opportunities for these outings for our families at no cost.
+NNCCF organizes family outings throughout the year to help provide an opportunity for families to meet others and allow diagnosed children, siblings, and parents, to enjoy an activity together without sweating the cost or details.
+Activities range from movie nights, museum parties, fishing trips, baseball games, and more.
+Thank you to the many community partners that donate family events.

 - Counseling Reimbursement

 Counseling can help guide families and children through the challenges and concerns that arise along the cancer journey.

 Our extensive toy closet offers an escape from treatment and a way to reconnect through games, puzzles, crafts, toys, and more.
 Children battling cancer and their siblings are encouraged to choose a brand new toy from the closet.
 We also have a library of new books for families, located in Kylee’s Corner – donated in memory of Kylee.